msawczyn/EFDesigner/docs/Using-the-designer.md

 </thead>
 <tbody>
 <tr><td valign="top">Cut, Copy, Paste                         </td><td valign="top">You can cut or copy, then paste, classes and enums.
 The pasted elements will be adjusted so that they don't violate any rules (such as two elements not having the same name), but otherwise the properties will stay the same.
 If no classes or enums are selected in the designer, the cut and copy options will be disabled.
 If no classes or enums are in the clipboard, the paste option will be disabled.</td></tr>
 <tr><td valign="top">Validate                                 </td><td valign="top">Checks the currently selected element (class, enum, etc.) against the validation rules built into the designer.
 Errors or warnings are displayed in Visual Studio's Error List window.
-If no element is selected, this validates the design surface itself.</td></tr>
+If no element is selected, this validates all the elements, just like <i>Validate All</i>.</td></tr>
 <tr><td valign="top">Validate All                             </td><td valign="top">Checks all model elements against the afore mentioned validation rules.
 Errors or warnings are displayed in Visual Studio's Error List window.</td></tr>
 <tr><td valign="top">Layout Diagram                           </td><td valign="top">Arranges all model elements on the design surface.
 If no elements are in the designer, this option will be disabled.
 Note that this is the stock "Layout Diagram" behavior for Visual Studio's Modeling SDK, so you could almost certainly do a better job by hand.</td></tr>
 <tr><td valign="top">Hide Elements                            </td><td valign="top">Hides the currently selected classes and/or enums on the diagram.
 Any lines to or from that element will be hidden as well.
 This does not remove the element from the model, only makes it invisible in the diagram.
 Useful for tidying up a diagram that would otherwise be unreadable due to, for example, a common base class that all other classes inherit from.
 If no element is selected, this option will be disabled.</td></tr>